 What makes them look metal and shiny?
 What surprises you with actual pictures of swords?

 Finally: I’m going to say that super smooth blends are the least important part of NMM.
+Subtle glazes for smooth gradient blends can help, but aren’t required to pull off the effect of the NMM style.

 Check out some non-smooth examples of NMM on Tangible Day’s NMM Pinterest board.